Appdynamics/redis-monitoring-extension/README.md

 ## Installation
 <ol>
-	<li>Type 'ant package' in the command line from the redis-monitoring-extension directory.
+	<li>Type 'mvn clean install' in the command line from the redis-monitoring-extension directory.
 	</li>
-	<li>Deploy the file RedisMonitor.zip found in the 'dist' directory into the &lt;machineagent install dir&gt;/monitors/ directory.
+	<li>Deploy the file RedisMonitor.zip found in the 'target' directory into the &lt;machineagent install dir&gt;/monitors/ directory.
 	</li>
 	<li>Unzip the deployed file.
 	</li>